Sociologist researcher and translator working in the development of Human Rights.

 India's Rise in Violence and Sexual Abuse

 In the past decade, India has been put on the map for being a high-risk place for violence and sexual abuse towards women and children.
 In the second most populous nation in the world, wealth is unfortunately not distributed equally.
 The COVID-19 pandemic left India to suffer financially, further increasing the gap between lower and upper classes.
-Two-thirds of this nation with a population of around 1.3 billion live on less than $2 a day.
+Two-thirds of this 1.3 billion nation, live on less than $2 a day.

 With such high poverty rates and a cultural demand to maintain a “good reputation” within one’s community, many times violence and sexual abuse acts are dismissed or are not reported to the authorities for fear of tainting one’s image.
 This mentality, as well as the low conviction rates of sexual abuse, fuel these human rights abuses, putting thousands in danger year after year.